 For people with Benign Paroxysmal Positional Vertigo (BPPV), the simple act of moving or tipping their head triggers an instant inconvenience to their life.
-The world spins and there might be a period of disequilibrium and imbalance following the episode.
+The world spins viciously.
+And in the worst cases, a period of disequilibrium and imbalance follows the episode.

 BPPV is one of the top causes of vestibular vertigo, accounting for 20–30% of diagnoses in specialized dizziness clinics.